SinaRampe/multiple_pdf_chatbot/README.md

     )
     ```

     The `temperature` parameter controls the randomness of the responses.
 Higher values result in more random and surprising responses.
-If you don't have access to the GPT-4 API, it's recommended to modify the model_name to "gpt-3.5-turbo".
-Although GPT-4 is more intelligent than GPT-3.5, and can handle longer prompts and conversations while making fewer factual errors, it has hourly prompt restrictions.
-On the other hand, GPT-3.5 is faster in generating responses and doesn't have these restrictions.`.
+Other parameters that may be changed include `max_tokens` (maximum length of the response), `stop` (stop sequence for the response generation), and `frequency`.

 13. Run the application: